 I infer from these indications that St. Luke’s Gospel was written in Judea; but if so, it must have been written before he quitted it with St. Paul on his voyage to Rome, for there is no later period to which its composition can be referred.
 It was therefore written between A.D.
 58 and A.D.
 60, under circumstances of all others the most favorable for historical investigation, of the spot where the transactions took place, and with constant opportunities of intercourse with those chiefly engaged in them. …every means of information at that time in the possession of living witnesses must have been accessible.21)James Smith, The Voyage ad Shipwreck of St. Paul (Fourth Edition) Baker Book House (Grand Rapids, MI: 1880, 1978), p.
 13-14

-Another factor that could be mentioned is the nativity account reported by Luke’s Gospel is obviously from Mary’s perspective, indicating that Luke either got the information from Mary herself, or if she had passed away by the date Luke was present in Judea, James “the Lord’s brother” (Galatians 1:19) being the son of Mary (Matthew 13:55; Mark 6:3; Luke 24:10; Josephus, Antiquities 20.200)22) Josephus, The New Complete Works of Josephus (Revised and Expanded) (Trans.
+Another factor worth noting is that the nativity account reported in Luke’s Gospel is clearly presented from Mary’s perspective, indicating that Luke either obtained the information directly from Mary herself or, if she had passed away by the time of his presence in Judea, from her surviving family members.
+James, “the Lord’s brother” (Galatians 1:19), identified as a son of Mary (Matthew 13:55; Mark 6:3; Luke 24:10; Josephus, Antiquities 20.200),22) Josephus, The New Complete Works of Josephus (Revised and Expanded) (Trans.
 William Whiston, Introduction and Commentary by Paul L. Maier), Kregel Publications (Grand Rapids, MI: 1999), p.
-656 and other children of Mary and relatives of Christ could have been the source for the early chapters of Luke’s Gospel.
-Also the early chapters of Acts that precede the “we” passages indicating Luke’s personal involvement are found in the sources of these named Judean persons that would have been interviewed while Luke spent two years in the region.
-These early chapters of Acts include the testimony of eyewitness evidence (Acts 2:32; 3:15; 13:30-31).
+656 or other relatives of Christ, could have been the source for the early chapters of Luke’s Gospel.
+Likewise, the early chapters of Acts, preceding the “we” sections that indicate Luke’s personal participation, would have drawn upon Judean sources available during his two-year stay in the region.
+These early chapters include explicit references to eyewitness testimony (Acts 2:32; 3:15; 13:30–31).

-Richard Bauckham has recently stated, “I suggest that we need to recover the sense in which the Gospels are testimony.
+Richard Bauckham has observed, “I suggest that we need to recover the sense in which the Gospels are testimony.
 This does not mean that they are testimony rather than history.
 It means that the kind of historiography they are is testimony….
 We need to recognize that, historically speaking, testimony is a unique and uniquely valuable means of access to historical reality.”33)Richard Bauckham, Jesus and the Eyewitnesses: The Gospels as Eyewitness Testimony (Second Edition), Wm.
 B. Eerdmans Publishing Co.
 (Grand Rapids, MI: 2017), p.
-5 Bauckham’s attempt to clarify what he means when mentioning “testimony” and “history” is because many modern readers are simply unaware of the fact that the two are not diverse concepts when we understand how ancient historians wrote their histories.
-To the ancient historian, history is testimony as observed from eyewitnesses, either the historian own testimony as the most authoritative, or by interrogation of other firsthand eyewitnesses.
+5 Bauckham’s clarification regarding “testimony” and “history” reflects the fact that, to ancient historians, these were not distinct concepts.
+For them, history was grounded in testimony—either their own eyewitness experience, which held the highest authority, or the interrogation of other firsthand witnesses.

 Mark 15:40-41, 47